JT Daniels: 2021 season

-Beginning the 2021 season, JT Daniels was the clear frontrunner for starting quarterback, with Stetson Bennett as backup.
-In the season opener against Clemson, Daniels threw 22-for-30 with 135 yards, with no touchdowns and one interception.
+Beginning the 2021 season, Daniels was the clear frontrunner for starting quarterback, with Stetson Bennett as backup.
+In the season opener against the Clemson Tigers, Daniels threw 22-for-30 with 135 yards, with no touchdowns and one interception in the 10–3 win.
 Following Georgia's victory, Daniels was sidelined with an oblique injury, leaving Bennett as the starter for an indefinite period.
-Daniels returned two weeks later against South Carolina and threw 23-for-31 with 303 yards, and two touchdowns and one interception.
-Daniels started a week later on September 25 against Vanderbilt and threw 9-for-10 with two touchdowns for 129 yards, but was replaced by Bennett.
-Daniels did not return until November 6 against Missouri; however, he only appeared briefly in relief of a struggling Bennett, throwing 7-of-11 for 82 yards with a touchdown and an interception.
-Daniels' last appearance came against Charleston Southern on November 20 during senior day (the last home game of the season), and threw 7-for-12, gaining 73 yards and a touchdown during his brief stint.
+Daniels returned two weeks later against the South Carolina Gamecocks and threw 23-for-31 with 303 yards, and two touchdowns and one interception.
+Daniels started a week later on September 25 against the Vanderbilt Commodores and threw 9-for-10 with two touchdowns for 129 yards, but was replaced by Bennett.
+Daniels did not return until November 6 against the Missouri Tigers; however, he only appeared briefly in relief of a struggling Bennett, throwing 7-of-11 for 82 yards with a touchdown and an interception.
+Daniels' last appearance came against the Charleston Southern Buccaneers on November 20 during senior day (the last home game of the season), and threw 7-for-12, gaining 73 yards and a touchdown during his brief stint.

-Despite a poor performance by Bennett in the SEC championship game against Alabama with two interceptions, coach Kirby Smart remained confident in Bennett's abilities for the remainder of the season.
+Despite a poor performance by Bennett in the SEC championship game against the Alabama Crimson Tide with two interceptions, head coach Kirby Smart remained confident in Bennett's abilities for the remainder of the season.
 Following Georgia's national championship and Bennett's affirmation to play out his final season of eligibility in 2022, Daniels entered the NCAA transfer portal.

 West Virginia

-2022 season

 On April 13, 2022, Daniels announced his intention to transfer to West Virginia University.
-He was benched midseason in favour of Garrett Greene.
-On December 5, 2022, Daniels entered the transfer portal.
+He was benched midseason in favor of Garrett Greene.
+On December 5, Daniels entered the transfer portal.

 Rice

-On December 20, 2022, Daniels announced his intention to transfer to Rice University, his fourth program in his six year collegiate career.
+On December 20, 2022, Daniels announced his intention to transfer to Rice University, his fourth program in his six-year collegiate career.